-The GnRH antagonist protocol and long GnRH agonist protocol are equally recommended for Strong //
+The GnRH antagonist protocol and long GnRH agonist protocol are equally recommended for poor responders.
+Strong \\ The short GnRH agonist protocol is not recommended over Conditional the GnRH antagonist protocol for poor responders.

-poor responders.

-The GnRH antagonist protocol and short GnRH

-agonist protocol are probably equally Conditional //

-recommended for poor responders.

 According to the meta-analysis by Lambalk et al. (2017), which synthesized evidence from RCTs, there was no difference in the efficacy of agonist and antagonist protocols in terms of clinical pregnancy, ongoing pregnancy, and number of oocytes retrieved.
 Although Papamentzelopoulou et al. (2021) observed a higher CPR with GnRH agonist protocols, their meta-analysis included low-quality observational studies.
 The analysis also suggested higher cycle cancellation rates with the GnRH agonist protocol than with the GnRH antagonist protocol.
 Long GnRH agonist protocols have demonstrated either similar or better performance than that of antagonist protocols; however, these findings require further validation.